 What is the wait time to get an appointment?

-Every referral is prioritized based on the need of the child and the request.
-Our average wait time for an appointment is approximately 45 days.
+Every referral is prioritized based on the need of the child and the type of treatment requested.

 Why doesn’t JMCC want my child’s health card number?